ONEARMY/academy/docs/create/how-to.md

 ## All done?

 Super awesome.
 You’re part of this journey with us and we are so grateful you’re sharing your knowledge with the rest of the Precious Plastic community!

+<b>Want to share feedback, chat about products/product design or learn more from the community?
+Head to the [#Create](https://discordapp.com/invite/yhmfzTZ) channel on Discord.
+Here we talk about product design, mouldmaking, color blends, finishing.. everything to create precious objects!</b>